Zabrane/qlnd/doc/LightningTickerplants.md

 With the above applications in mind, this paper will explore Lightning network technology, and describe how the [kdb+ qlnd](https://github.com/jlucid/qlnd) library can be used to communicate with a Lightning node to **create payment channels** with peers, **generate invoices** for payment, and **route payments** rapidly across the network.
-As an example of how Lightning can be integrated into kdb+ based applications, this paper will illustrate how a kdb+ tickerplant can be easily modified to accept payments for market or sensor data on a per request (ticker) basis, with a fast settlement and zero fees.
+As an example of how Lightning can be integrated into kdb+ based applications, this paper will illustrate how a kdb+ tickerplant can be easily modified to communicate with a lightning node to accept payments for market, or sensor data, on a per request (ticker) basis, with a fast settlement and zero fees.
-The paper will also discuss how multiple IoT devices, already running kdb+ for data processing, can authenticate and communicate with a single Lightning node to generate invoices and receive payment settlement notifications.
+The paper will also discuss briefly how this setup can be extended to the case of multiple IoT devices exchanging data for payment.

 All tests were carried out using